 Minimizing your risk of a cyberattack must be your priority in today’s environment.
 The days of strictly relying on your IT company, firewall and anti-virus software to mitigate threats are over!
-Cyberattacks can present themselves in a multitude of ways and are often initiated from within your practice.
-A great example of this is a spear phishing email attack where you or your team members receive an email from someone you “know or trust.”
+Cyberattacks can present themselves in a multitude of ways and are often initiated from within your business.
+A great example of this is a spear phishing email attack where you or your team members receive an email from someone you think you know or trust.
 They will click on an attachment only to discover that the attachment was a piece of ransomware and now you have a potential data breach on your hands.
 How can you minimize your chances of a breach?
 Engage with a company who can independently audit the security put in place by your IT company, train your staff on cybersecurity threats, and make sure to implement these best practices.

 1. Wi-Fi Security

 Current Wi-Fi standards can be easily cracked.
 Until a new standard called WPA3 is released, a business should consider a hardwired solution in place of Wi-Fi.
 Your network should be segregated into two distinct segments: (1) your business network and, (2) your guest network.
 Make sure your IT company implements a VLAN (Virtual Local Area Network) to separate your business network from your guest network.
 The guest network should be used for visitors and team members.